Featured Harp Guitar of the Month

 in the second catalog and (at left) on sheet music from

 This then, would seem to be Bohmann’s CBHG “prototype.”
 It has twelve sub-basses and one-of-a-kind headstocks.
-It looks narrower in the upper bout and waist, so may not have achieved it’s maximum size until the c.1895 catalog.
+It looks narrower in the upper bout and waist, so may not have achieved it’s maximum size until the c.1896 catalog.
 Bruce and I conjecture that this was quite possibly the guitar alluded to in Calamara’s personal letter to Bohmann dated December 30, 1892 (at right), even though no details of the guitar were given.
-Calamara had been playing an Italian harp guitar of unknown make (illustrated on his business card and seen in a single photograph in the Valisi Orchestra for some time prior to switching to the Bohmann (below).
+Calamara had been playing what looks like an Italian harp guitar of unknown make, seen in a single photograph in the Valisi Orchestra for some time prior to switching to the Bohmann (below).

 wonderful as the Calamara image is, the key image in the